dragoshenko/Matrix-in-Assembly-x86/README.md

 2. Input the values for each element of the matrix.
 3. The program will display the initialized matrix to the console.

-## Contributing

-Contributions to this project are welcome.
-Feel free to fork the repository, make improvements, and submit pull requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.